RobloxAPI/roar/site/content/search.md

 {{%selector id="typecat" text="typecat:foo"%}}

 Selects type entities where the category matches *foo* ([string](#string)).
-The [`$typecat`](#selector-meta-typecat) selector can be used to list possible values.

 {{%/selector%}}
 </dl>

 ### List selector
-When at least one `list:` selector is included, the search results are altered to display the values of entity fields instead of the entities themselves.
+List selectors cause the values of entity fields to be selected instead of the entities themselves.

-The score of each value is the sum of scores of the aggregated entity results for that value.

-If the remaining query is empty (that is, the entire query is just list selectors), then all entities are selected.
+List selectors are excluded from the logic of the expression.
+They do not determine whether entities match or do not match, but instead alter how the search results are displayed.

 <dl>
-{{%selector id="list" text="list:"%}}

-Lists all available fields for entities matching the rest of the query.
-Each result can be used as a value of the list selector.

-{{%/selector%}}

-{{%selector id="list-field" text="list:foo"%}}
+{{%selector id="list-field" text="foo:"%}}

 Lists aggregated values corresponding to field *foo* for entities matching the rest of the query.

-Generally, *foo* will correspond to a [field selector](#field-selectors).
-So `list:foo` will list possible values for query `foo:value`.
+That is, while the field selector `foo:value` will select entities where field *foo* matches *value*, the list selector `foo:` will select all possible values of field *foo*.

 {{%/selector%}}

+{{%selector id="list" text="*:"%}}

+Lists all possible fields for entities matching the rest of the query.
+Each result can be used as the *field* part of a field selector.
+That is, if `*:` returns `foo`, then `foo:` will return all values of field *foo*, and `foo:value` will match specific values.

+{{%/selector%}}
 </dl>

+The score of each value result is the sum of scores of the aggregated entity results for that value.

+If the remaining query is empty (that is, the entire query is just list selectors), then all entities are selected.

 ### Result selectors
 Result selectors are used to control search results.
+They have the form `/name:value`.
+The entire selector is case-insensitive.

-These selectors are not included in the logic of the query expression.
-The prefix part of the selector is case-insensitive.
+Result selectors are excluded from the logic of the expression.
+They do not determine whether entities match or do not match, but instead alter how the search results are displayed.

 <dl>
-{{%selector id="limit" text="limit:N"%}}
+{{%selector id="limit" text="/limit:N"%}}

 Sets the maximum number of results that will be displayed to *N*, which must be a positive integer.
 Defaults to 50.

 {{%/selector%}}

-{{%selector id="sort" text="sort:field" notimplemented="1"%}}
+{{%selector id="sort" text="/sort:field" notimplemented="1"%}}

 : Sorts search results according to value *field*.
 Values are case-insensitive.
-    Defaults to `sort:score`.
+    Defaults to `/sort:score`.
 The following values are valid:
   - `score`: Sort by score.
 Defaults to descending.
   - `name`: Sort by entity name.
 Defaults to ascending.
   - `random`: Shuffle the results randomly.

 {{%/selector%}}

-{{%selector id="sort-asc" text="sort:<field" notimplemented="1"%}}
+{{%selector id="sort-asc" text="/sort:field<" notimplemented="1"%}}

 Force *field* to sort ascending.

 {{%/selector%}}

-{{%selector id="sort-desc" text="sort:>field" notimplemented="1"%}}
+{{%selector id="sort-desc" text="/sort:field>" notimplemented="1"%}}

 Force *field* to sort descending.

 {{%/selector%}}

-{{%selector id="go" text="go:location" notimplemented="1"%}}
+{{%selector id="go" text="/go:location" notimplemented="1"%}}

 If included, when the search is submitted (when the enter key is pressed) the page will redirect to the page at *location* corresponding to the first search